nimrods8/binutils-gdb/README.md

 `tui rename set <text>`: renames the current PC call address to <text>.
 Will also show as a comment at that address
 `tui rename save`: saves all renames, similar to `tui comment save`.

+Notes:
+1. You may need to copy the gdb python libraries to /usr/share/gdb:
+`cp -R ./gdb/data-directory/* /usr/share/gdb/`

 -------------------------------------------------------------------------------------------------------------------------------
 This directory contains various GNU compilers, assemblers, linkers, debuggers, etc., plus their support routines, definitions, and documentation.